fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

 !!! note
     While declaring these named literals, you may choose to drop the `Const` keyword (implicit declaration) or use it (explicit declaration).
 Both methods are equivalent but explicit declaration is recommended.
 We'll dig more into these literals and how to use them in later sections.

-Types are important because they tell a shard or function what kind of data to expect/process.
+Types are important because they tell a shard what kind of data to expect/process.
 So if a shard receives a wrong data type it can immediately discard it and raise an error to the user to pass the correct data type.
-This helps in reducing runtime errors caused due to a shard or function trying to transform an incorrect data type.
+This helps in reducing runtime errors caused due to a shard trying to transform an incorrect data type.

 For example, imagine passing text to a shard that sums up numbers: it will not know what to do because mathematical summation does not work on text characters.

 Let's look at some of these data types and literals.

 !!! note
     In this section, we discuss only the common data types in Shards.
-For more see the complete list of supported data types for [shards](https://docs.fragcolor.xyz/shards/types/) and [functions](https://docs.fragcolor.xyz/functions/values/), including a few more called [collections](https://docs.fragcolor.xyz/functions/collections/).
-Some of the shard types are available only for internal use by shards (i.e., a programmer may not define and use them explicitly in their code).
+For the complete list of supported data types see [types](https://docs.fragcolor.xyz/shards/types/).
+Also, some of these types are available only for internal use by shards (i.e., a programmer may not define and use them explicitly in their code).

 ```{.clojure .annotate linenums="1"}